How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Decision-Centric

-In this context, the last requirement---the plausibility check---is particularly important.
+While a discussion of the second requirement---the possibility of comprehensive presentation of the company's circumstances and disclosure of all necessary documents to the AI system---is also interesting, it is deemed out of the scope of this paper.
+In the context of \ac{XAI}, the last requirement---the plausibility check---is particularly important.
 There is a consensus in the legal discourse that the above requirements should be applied to the use of an \ac{ML} application \cite{Buchholz2023}.
-However, it is disputed how the plausibility check should be carried out.
-Most authors seem to recognize that, at least in the case of black box models, sufficient traceability is not given and a plausibility check is therefore de facto impossible.
-For this reason, attempts are made to replace the plausibility check with less stringent requirements, such as requiring board members to familiarize themselves with the basic functions of AI applications and to regularly monitor the operation of the applications \cite{Moslein2018}.
-However, it remains unclear how such checks are to be carried out without the traceability of an AI decision.
-The requirements would therefore be reduced to the duty of fiduciaries to equip themselves with basic technical knowledge of \ac{ML} applications.
-This does not enable effective and sufficient control of algorithmic decisions.
+However, it remains unclear how the plausibility checks are to be carried out without the traceability of \ac{ML} decisions.
+Most authors seem to recognize that, at least in the case of black-box models, sufficient traceability is not given and a plausibility check is therefore de facto impossible.
+For this reason, attempts are made to replace the plausibility check with less stringent requirements, such as requiring the manager to familiarize themselves with the basic functions of \ac{ML} applications and to regularly monitor the operation of the applications \cite{Moslein2018}.
+However, this does not enable effective and sufficient control of algorithmic decisions.
 Instead, decision-making authority shifts from human to machine.
 This remains true even if one resorts to the standard repertoire of organizational obligations, such as the duty to document decisions, appoint a Chief Information Officer (CIO), establish internal company rules for dealing with AI (e.g., through a special compliance brochure), and provide training for managers and other staff.

+Some legal scholars draw the comparison to a human expert and argue that the plausibility check is not about explaining the internal mental processes that have led to the expert's opinion, but rather about comparing this opinion with market knowledge, experience, and intuition.
+Therefore, it is argued, explainability is not required for AI decisions \cite{langenbucher2023}.
+This is not correct, because the plausibility check is not a pure comparison with other evidence, but rather the examination of the expert's report itself to determine whether the expert made incorrect assumptions, was missing any information, or whether the report contains contradictions or errors that can be recognized by a layperson.

-In order to be able to use \ac{ML} models for fiduciary decisions, a plausibility check of their decisions needs to be possible and could be facilitated through \ac{XAI}.
+In order to be able to use \ac{ML} models for fiduciary decisions, a ``true'' plausibility check of their decisions needs to be possible and could be facilitated through \ac{XAI}.
 To enable such a plausibility check, \ac{XAI} systems need to provide certain properties, as discussed below.
 Note that properties, for which no relevant requirements are seen for this case, are left out.